 Wireless printers are becoming more and more common, so it’s easier than ever to print items.
-For students living in dorms, the printer will need to be digitally registered- I talk about this process on my post for the Chromecast here.
+For students living in dorms, the printer will need to be digitally registered.
+This can be done by doing the following:

 Other connection methods

 Although I have wireless printing capabilities, I also have my printer connected via a USB to USB cable to my computer.